delfick/harpoon/README.rst

 ``harpoon.yml`` file in the current directory, but may be changed with the --harpoon-config option.

+It will also read from ~/.harpoon.yml and will be overridden by anything in the configuration file you've specified.

 This yaml file looks like the following::

   ---